kubedb/docs/docs/guides/mssqlserver/reconfigure/ag_cluster.md

 - `spec.databaseRef.name` specifies that we are reconfiguring `mssqlserver-ag-cluster` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
-- `spec.customConfig.replicaSet.configSecret.name` specifies the name of the new secret.
+- `spec.configuration.secretName` specifies the name of the new secret.
 - Have a look [here](/docs/guides/mssqlserver/concepts/opsrequest.md#spectimeout) on the respective sections to understand the `timeout` & `apply` fields.

 Let's create the `MSSQLServerOpsRequest` CR we have shown above,